isobelbutler/Hobby-Page/README.md

 ### Issue: Getting the date to display as XX/XX/XXXX.

-I found how to get the clock working fairly easily but couldn't find a way to get it so that the date would appear with a 0 prefix, such as if it was the 2nd of March, it would appear as 2/3/2023, rather than 02/03/2023.
-I decided to make an *else if* clause that would use *string interpolation* to affix a 0 to a day if a single digit date, and the same for the month.
+I found how to get the clock working fairly easily but couldn't find a way to get it so that the date would appear with a 0 prefix, such as if it was the 2nd of March, it would appear as 02/03/2023, rather than 2/3/2023.
+I decided to make an else if clause that would use string interpolation to affix a 0 to a day if a single digit date, and the same for the month.
 I much preferred how this looked on the page.

 **Original code:**
 ```javascript